 - None (default).
 Then the zero matrix is created. - A list of integers.
-Then that list of integers must encode a valid pair (A, Q) of bit matrices that make up a state, as described in The subgroup G{x0} of the Monster and the Clifford group, subsection Quadratic state matrices.
+Then that list of integers must encode a valid pair (A, Q) of bit matrices that make up a state, as described in Long-term stable storage of vectors of the representation, subsection Quadratic state matrices.
 In this case parameter mode is evaluated as follows: - 1: create matrix Q from lower triangular part - 2: create matrix Q from upper triangular part - Anything else: matrix Q must be symmetric. - An integer v.
 Then one of the values rows and cols must be zero and the unit (row or column) vector with index v is created.
 Here a row vector is an 1 times 2cols and a column vector is a 2rows times 1 matrix.